edgamat/edgamat.github.io/_posts/2024/05/2024-05-05-Creating-Root-Activities.md

 Activity stopped: ProcessBatch (null) 79b3b07085973d9b2e7933ab12b5c07b cbce20d22ee75b08
 ```

-As you can see, each "ProcessItem" activity shares the same `TraceId` as the parent "ProcessBatch" activity.
+As you can see, each "ProcessItem" activity shares the same `TraceId` as the parent "ProcessBatch" activity (i.e. `79b3b07085973d9b2e7933ab12b5c07b`).

 It's helpful, but what I really was hoping for was a separate trace for each item being processed.
-I wanted to know how much time it took to process the entire batch.
+I want to know how much time it takes to process the entire batch.
 But for each item being processed, there are several child spans that I would like to link together in order to view all logs for a given item.
 For that I needed to use root activities.

 ### Root Activities